MichaelCurrin/docker-quickstarts/basic.md

 # Basic
-> How to create and manager docker containers without a `Dockerfile`.
+> How to create and manager docker containers - with no `Dockerfile`.

 ## Create a Linux container